ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 permit, see {{Section 4.6 of !RFC9000}} for details on how QUIC stream limits are applied.

-Unlike the the QUIC MAX_STREAMS frame, there is no simple relationship between the value in this frame and stream IDs in QUIC STREAM frames.
+Unlike the QUIC MAX_STREAMS frame, there is no simple relationship between the value in this frame and stream IDs in QUIC STREAM frames.
 This especially applies if there are other users of streams on the connection.